-- 1. Enter the user menu and press in turn □wxyz □abc # □.
-The keypad indicates the output status by means of LEDs numbered from 1 to 12 (LED OFF the output is deactivated; LED ON the output is activated).
-The flashing LED means that the cursor is there.
-The □ and □ keys allow you to move the cursor. - 2.
-Press # 1 to activate the output, or press 1 to deactivate the output. - 3.
-Press \ to terminate the function.
+1. The keypad indicates the output status by means of LEDs numbered from 1 to 12 (LED OFF the output is deactivated; LED ON the output is activated).
+The blinking LED means that the cursor is there.
+The and

+keys allow you to move the cursor.

+- 2. Press # 1 to activate the output, or press 1 to deactivate the output.

+- 3. Press u to terminate the function.

-3.19.3 Checking the level / quality of radio signal
+3.19.3 Checking the level / quality of radio / cellular signal